xwolfde/Accessibility-Metadata-Format/docs/specification-v1.md

 This allows both local tooling (reading from the project directory) and remote tooling (crawlers, automated checkers) to access the file in a predictable way.

+> Please note: The filename /.well-known/accessibility.json should not be used by plugins, themes, or other components.
+Due to its generic format, this filename should always be reserved for a report for the entire website.
+Therefore, the project prefix should always be used for components.

 ---

 ## 3. Top-Level Structure